CAF Virtual Aikido Seminar 2021 Recap

 During our breaks, people chatted, whether through the chat function or un-muted themselves and spoke to each other, as they would have at a regular seminar.
 We came through, from coast to coast and beyond (participants from the US, Russia, Peru, Colombia, Japan and Indonesia were present).
 We averaged 85-99 participants consistently throughout both days.
 Osawa Shihan's class saw as many as 130 screens tuning in.

 Osawa Shihan was a highlight.
-He gave a truly generous and attentive class and responded to our members' questions in the Q&A with such care, contemplation, detail and candour.
+He gave a truly generous and attentive class and responded to our students' questions in the Q&A with such care, contemplation, detail and candour.
 We thank him for his time, love of Aikido and devotion to his students.

 Panel discussions, workshops and a historical lecture ignited strong reactions from the chat…conversations that will continue in the months to come.
 An opening for the Canadian Aikido Federation to organize more spaces for programming and discussions of these kinds, whether virtually or in person, in the future.
 Thank you to the moderators (Collin Brown and Ben Peacock), panelists (Scott MacMillan, Keira Loughran, Bruce Choy, Myrna Harrod-Taniguti, Michelle Lapointe, JF Chapdelaine), workshop facilitators (Natan Cheifetz and John-Patrick Foster) and George Hewson Sensei for their labour and prep work.